Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity

+{\emph{Discussion.}} We have presented a theory of quantized transport induced by the SC proximity to the paradigmatic $\nu = 2/3$ FQH edge state hosting counter-propagating modes.
+We show that interactions combined with disordered tunneling into the SC can induce an \textit{infinite} set of stable edge phases termed as SC$_{N}$.
+Each SC$_N$ edge phase exhibits a topological transport signature in a FQH-SC junction, as summarized by \cref{eq: Rd} for the leading quantized effect and \cref{eq: Rd-non} for nonlinear corrections with a universal scaling.

-{\emph{Discussion.}} We have shown that the single-layer $\nu=2/3$ FQH edge theory with disordered SC proximity can RG flow to an infinite number of fixed points SC$_N$ ($N\in\mathbb{Z}$), with SC$_0$ being the non-SC KFP fixed point studied in \cite{KFP}.
-The downstream resistance $R_d$ of the edge states is quantized as \cref{eq: Rd} for $N\neq 0$, and nonlinear as \cref{eq: Rd-non} for $N=0$.
-From \cref{eq: def_g} and \cref{fig:scaledim}, we see that the $N\ge0$ ($N<0$) phases require a repulsive (attractive) intermode interaction $v_{12}>0$ ($v_{12}<0$).
-We expect the KFP and SC$_{-1}$ phases to be the most probable in experiments, which only require a moderate interaction $v_{12}$.
-The attractive interaction needed for the SC$_{-1}$ phase may be induced by the attractive electron-electron interaction in SC.
-Moreover, SC with zero or low density of magnetic vortices is desired for observing the quantized $R_d$ in \cref{eq: Rd}, for which FCI at zero magnetic field may be advantageous compared to FQH systems in nonzero magnetic field.
+Regarding realizations, from \cref{eq: condition for SC_N} and \cref{fig:scaledim}, we see that the $N\ge0$ ($N<0$) phases require a repulsive (attractive) intermode interaction $v_{12}>0$ ($v_{12}<0$).
+We expect the KFP and SC$_{-1}$ phases to be the most probable in experiments, requiring only a moderate interaction $v_{12}$.
+The attractive interaction needed for the SC$_{-1}$ phase may be induced by the attractive electron-electron interaction in SC or the electron-phonon coupling enhanced by interfacial effects \cite{lee2014interfacial}.
+Moreover, SC with zero or low density of magnetic vortices is desired for observing the quantized $R_d$ in \cref{eq: Rd}, for which FCI at zero magnetic field may be advantageous compared to FQH systems in nonzero field.